Fribb/MyAnimeList.bundle/README.md

 The Agent will request the following information from the various sources.

 ### MyAnimeList.net
-The MyAnimeList.net is the main source for the information and the agent relies on a stand-alone installtion of the [atarashii API](https://bitbucket.org/animeneko/atarashii-api) which provides the following information:
+The MyAnimeList.net is the main source for the information and the agent relies on a stand-alone installation of the [atarashii API](https://bitbucket.org/animeneko/atarashii-api) which provides the following information:

 * ID
 * Title